Psychic reading

-A psychic reading is a specific attempt to discern information through the use of heightened perceptive abilities; or natural extensions of the basic human senses of sight, sound, touch, taste and instinct.
+A psychic reading is a specific attempt to discern information through the use of heightened perceptive abilities, or natural extensions of the basic human senses of sight, sound, touch, taste and instinct.
 These natural extensions are claimed to be clairvoyance (vision), clairsentience (feeling), claircognisance (factual knowing) and clairaudience (hearing) and the resulting statements made during such an attempt.
 The term is commonly associated with paranormal-based consultation given for a fee in such settings as over the phone, in a home, or at psychic fairs.
 Though psychic readings are controversial and a focus of skeptical inquiry, a popular interest in them persists.
 Extensive experimentation to replicate psychic results in laboratory conditions have failed to find any precognitive phenomena in humans.
-Psychic reading is pseudoscience.
 A cold reading technique allows psychics to produce seemingly specific information about an individual from social cues and broad statements.

 Types

 There are many types of psychic readings practiced.
 Although psychic readings might not incorporate the use of any tools, a professional psychic may have one or more specialized areas of expertise.
 Some of the more common readings include Tarot reading, email psychic reading, palm reading, psychometry, aura readings, or astrological readings.